Renée Zellweger's Rep Responds To Weinstein Claim That She Gave Him

-According to a lawsuit filed yesterday, Harvey Weinstein alleged that Oscar winners like Renée Zellweger and Gwyneth Paltrow gave him "sexual favors" to advance their careers, People reports.
+According to a lawsuit filed yesterday, Harvey Weinstein alleged that Oscar winners like Renée Zellweger and Gwyneth Paltrow gave him "sexual favours" to advance their careers, People reports.

 The lawsuit states that Weinstein used Zellweger and Paltrow's names when speaking with aspiring actresses and told them that they were more likely to achieve fame if they engaged in sexual relationships with him.

-"Renée Zellweger, Charlize Theron and other actresses gave sexual favors," Weinstein allegedly told one actress.
+"Renée Zellweger, Charlize Theron and other actresses gave sexual favours," Weinstein allegedly told one actress.
 "Don’t you want your career to be more than just this little teen film?"

 Advertisement